slack-ruby/newrelic-slack-ruby-bot/RELEASING.md

-# Releasing Ruby-Enum
+# Releasing Newrelic-Slack-Ruby-Bot

 There're no hard rules about when to release newrelic-slack-ruby-bot.
-Release bug fixes frequenty, features not so frequently and breaking API changes rarely.
+Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ### Release